 Arizona Higher Education Course Equivalency Guide

 This guidebook has been developed in order to smooth the transfer of students from Arizona community colleges to four-year colleges and universities.
 The guide offers information on which courses will transfer for equal credit.
-It is included on page.

 Registration/Advisement Information